How to Sync Date and Time Formats between Azure DevOps Jira Cloud

 Use Case Requirements

-If your Jira and Azure DevOps instances are hosted in different time zones, and you need to manipulate the date-time fields so that the same date is kept, here is how we do it.
+Let’s say your Jira and Azure DevOps instances are in different time zones, and you need the date-time fields to reflect the correct local time on each side.
+Here’s the scenario:

-We would like to add 5 hours to the Jira timestamp when they are received in the Azure DevOps instance.
-Then, we would like to subtract 5 hours from the Azure DevOps timestamp when they are received in Jira.
+The goal: add 5 hours to the Jira timestamp when it arrives in Azure DevOps, and subtract 5 hours from the Azure DevOps timestamp when it arrives in Jira.

-How to Use Exalate to Sync Date and Time Formats between Azure DevOps Jira Cloud
+How to Sync Date and Time Formats Using Exalate

-The same exists on the Azure DevOps side.
+The same structure exists on both the Jira and Azure DevOps sides.

 Jira Outgoing Script